 Of course, large serving bowls are not just for ramen.
-They’re also perfect for serving other Asian noodle soups, like, udon, pho, or Thai-style boat noodles, rice-bowl dishes like donburi, hearty meal-sized salads, smoothie bowls, popcorn, noodle salads, or any other noodle dish.
+They’re also perfect for serving other Asian noodle soups like udon and pho, Thai-style boat noodles, rice-bowl dishes like donburi, hearty meal-sized salads, smoothie bowls, popcorn, noodle salads, or any other noodle dish.
 Traditionally, noodle bowls have been made of ceramic, but these days they’re available in many different shapes and materials.

 Read on for the best ramen bowl picks in each category.